david-rockwood/fimpad/README.md

 # FIMpad

-A text editor that can do Fill-In-the-Middle (FIM) text generation within a text file.
+An LLM interface in the form of a tabbed GUI text editor.

-FIMpad is currently only tested on Linux, using llama.cpp's llama-server, serving IBM Granite 4.0 H models.
+FIMpad is currently only tested on Linux, using llama.cpp's llama-server to serve LLMs.

 If you have success or run into problems with an OS other than Linux, let me know.
-I would like to make FIMpad cross platform in the future and have tried to write the code in a way that allows this.
+I would like to make FIMpad cross platform in the future and have tried to write the code in a way that makes this possible.

 ---